sunhanintech/installer-ng/contributor-docs/RELEASING.md

     ./release.sh <version>

-Note that the version must follow [semantic versioning][00], and that this is actually enforced by the `version_helper.py` script.
+Note that the version format must follow [semantic versioning][00], and that this is actually enforced by the `version_helper.py` script.
 We also have a few additional conventions (review `version_helper.py` to identify what a suitable version looks like).

+Semantically, we interpret a breaking change (i.e. one that triggers bumping the major version number) as a change that requires running "configure" again.

-### About Versions ###
+### Issuing a Pre-Release ###

-The version number you use actually has a certain impact on what the release script does.
+The version number you use also has an impact on what the release script does.

 If your release is a pre-release (i.e. it looks like `1.1.1-a.1`), then the release script will push your packages to one of the pre-release repositories